ISMAT 24154

 -

-MetodologiaMethodologyStudents will have access to visual material made available through moodle, as well as texts and videos relevant to the course unit.
-The assessment is continuous and includes constant development work which will be monitored by the teacher in class in order to provide support and pass on knowledge for its correct development.
+MetodologiaMethodologyStudents will have access to visual material made available through Moodle, as well as texts and videos relevant to the course unit.
+Assessment is continuous, consisting of ongoing assignments that will be monitored by the teacher in class in order to provide support and pass on knowledge for their correct development.

 -